alangraf/yodo/README.md

 1. Run the script
 2. Copy the YouTube URL and paste into the field.
 It automaticly reads the data and puts it into the list.
-You can more than one URL into the list.
+You can put more than one URL into the list.
 3. Find a location where you want to save the files.
 4. Check the box next to video or audio files.
 5. Press Download and wait.